-Residents from EU+ countries (the 27 member states plus Switzerland, Norway, Liechtenstein, Iceland and the UK), are allowed into Greece, along with travelers from Australia, Japan, New Zealand, Rwanda, Singapore, South Korea and Thailand.
+Residents from EU+ countries (the 27 member states plus Switzerland, Norway, Liechtenstein, Iceland and the UK), are allowed into Greece, along with travelers from Australia, New Zealand, Rwanda, Singapore, South Korea, Thailand and the UAE.

 Those from other countries are not permitted to travel, unless for essential reasons.

 Officials have said the country intends to open its borders mid-May to all travelers who are vaccinated, have antibodies or test negative.

 All arrivals must quarantine for seven days at their hotel or home.
 From next week, EU citizens plus those of the United States, Britain, Serbia, Israel and the United Arab Emirates, will be able to visit without quarantine if they test negative or have been fully vaccinated.

 At present, all arrivals in Greece, including Greek citizens and permanent residents, must provide a negative test result.
 This must have been taken within 72 hours of departure, must be written in English and include the name and passport number of the person traveling.
 This does not apply to children under 10.
 For full details of the laboratories accepted, see here.
 All travelers must complete a Passenger Locator Form (PLF) prior to departure.
 This includes details of where the individual has been and the address they plan to stay at in Greece.
 Each PLF includes a unique QR code which must be scanned upon arrival at the Greek border.

 The QR code will tell you whether you need to have an additional test done at the airport.
 If you do, you must self-isolate until you have the results -- around 24 hours.